Japanese M.A. Program

 IV.
 M.A.
 General Examination

 Students must pass two written examinations to receive an M.A. degree.
 Each is two hours in duration, one in pre-modern (pre-Meiji) literature, the other in modern literature and culture.
 These are intended to evaluate the student's general mastery of the respective areas.
-The student will meet with his or her faculty adviser at least one quarter prior to the examination in order to discuss necessary preparation.
+The student will meet with their faculty adviser at least one quarter prior to the examination in order to discuss necessary preparation.

-Procedures for admission are available online.
+Application procedures are available online.
 Any logistical questions about application should be directed to the Academic Counselor in the Department office.
 Questions of an academic nature should be directed to the graduate faculty member in the applicant’s area of interest, or to the Japanese Program Coordinator.
 Limited amounts of financial support are available to students on a competitive basis.
 All applicants to the department are automatically considered for a recruitment fellowship.
 Prospective students with high proficiency in Japanese language are urged to apply for teaching assistantships simultaneously with their application to the program.
 All eligible applicants are especially encouraged to apply for FLAS (Foreign Language and Area Studies) awards.
-Details are available on this website.
+Details are available on the FLAS website.

 I. Program Description